juanmasg/sossh/README.md

 needed depending on what the command implementations need.

-My primary focus is network troubleshooting, so in these early stages most of my work will be around networking related commands.
+My primary focus is network troubleshooting, so in these early stages most of my work will be on networking related commands.

 ### Usage